 The different islands in the Turks and Caicos each bring something unique to the table.

-Providenciales is of course the centre for beaches, luxury resorts, fine dining, marinas and shopping.
-It’s also the place to be for many water sports and activities, such as snorkelling, kiteboarding, parasailing and boat cruises.
-Diving is excellent.
+Providenciales is of course the center for beaches, luxury resorts, fine dining, marinas, and shopping.
+It’s also the place to be for most water sports and activities, such as snorkeling, kiteboarding, parasailing, and boat cruises.
 The majority of the population in the country lives here and all scheduled international flights land at the Providenciales International Airport (PLS).

 Often overlooked, the quiet Salt Cay and South Caicos offer visitors the chance to experience the Caribbean untouched by tourism.
 These little islands have both had a lucrative past producing sea salt for export, but have seen declining economies since the end of the industry in the early 1900s.
 There’s a lot of and beach and coastal scenery to explore.